Dirt Tracks 2: Refugee Road

 Within an hour of setting off, my feet started to blister and bruise and by the second day I was limping through the desert like a cat on hot coals.
 The mesh of my rucksack strap cut a red honeycomb pattern on my hips, and my legs felt like they were filled with cement.

-Reinforcing my inadequacy was the fact that Pete had opted for a pair of lightweight trainers and smaller bag and was dancing along the rocky trails like a mountain goat.
+My expedition partner, Pete, had opted for a pair of lightweight trainers and smaller bag and was dancing along the rocky trails like a mountain goat.
+Now I really felt like an amateur.
 He graciously packed some of my gear around his bursting bag and cheered me on with relentless optimism and the promise of dried fruit with semi-melted chocolate.
+We all need friends like that.

 As the days went on and we slowly chomped up the miles of ridges and ravines, discussing life, faith and quotes from the sitcom, 'Parks and Recreation', the pain started to ease.